EXCLUSIVE-Ghana official creditors close to giving financing assurances for debt rework talks -sources

 The country is negotiating its international debt rework under the Group of 20's Common Framework platform, with $5.4 billion debt to official creditors eligible for restructuring, according to government data.
 The nation is also in talks to rework $14.6 billion of debt to private overseas creditors.

-(Reporting by Jorgelina do Rosario, Christian Akorlie, and Rachel Savage in Johannesburg, Additional reporting by Libby George in London and Joe Cash in Beijing, editing by Karin Strohecker and Anna Driver)
+(Reporting by Jorgelina do Rosario, Christian Akorlie, and Rachel Savage in Johannesburg, Additional reporting by Libby George in London, Joe Cash in Beijing, David Lawder in Washington and Rodrigo Campos in New York; editing by Karin Strohecker, Anna Driver and Sandra Maler)

 ((Rachel.Savage@thomsonreuters.com;))